Residence Life Policies

 - Bathroom must be cleaned in its entirety

-Failure to clean either the room or bathroom may result in a fine, community service or referral to the Residence Hall Judicial Council.
+Failure to clean your room, bathroom or kitchen may result in a fine, community service or referral to the Residence Hall Judicial Council.

 If any of these criteria are not being maintained, it is the RA's responsibility first to notify the violator(s), then, if necessary, to notify the resident director, who will assess the situation and deal with it as he/she sees fit.